Starcounter/Docs/docs/topic-guides/blendable-web-apps/view-composing.md

 Composing was previously called "client-side-blending"
 {% endhint %}

-## Composition and Content Separation
+## Presentation and Content Separation

-Composing works by replacing or modifying the default structure of HTML elements.
-For this to work, content and composition has to be separated.
-[Shadow DOM](https://www.html5rocks.com/en/tutorials/webcomponents/shadowdom/) handles this separation - the content is in light DOM and the composition is in Shadow DOM.
+Composing works by replacing or modifying the default structure of HTML elements used for the presentation.
+For this to work, content and presentation has to be separated.
+[Shadow DOM](https://www.html5rocks.com/en/tutorials/webcomponents/shadowdom/) handles this separation - the content is in light DOM and the presentation is in Shadow DOM.

 The structure of this separation looks like this: